shakna-israel/stax/README.md

 The goto to use to jump to the label, ```:main```, would be ```goto:main```.

 **Note:** StaX needs a conditional construct.
 At this point in time, it doesn't exist, as the least surprising behaviours seem difficult to reason about.

+# License

+Unless otherwise mentioned within a file, all contents are licensed according to the contents of [LICENSE.md](LICENSE.md)